 The Valdivian Coastal Range, near the city of Valdivia, runs along southern Chile's Pacific coastline.

-Considered a priority conservation site by the Chilean government, the World Wildlife Fund and other organizations, the Valdivian Coastal Range harbors an astounding array of species.
+Considered a priority conservation site by the Chilean government and other organizations, the Valdivian Coastal Range harbors an astounding array of species.
 Many mammals, birds and plants are found nowhere else on Earth.

 The temperate rainforests of the Valdivian Coastal Range are home to many unique mammals: